gr3gor1/SNA/1st Assignment/README.md

 - Next we had to analyze the different kinds of centrality per type (e.g. degree centrality, katz centrality, closeness centrality, betweenness centrality).

-- Also we applied the PageRank algorithm to observe its output and then we analyzed the robustness and connectivity per different type.
+- Also we applied the PageRank algorithm on a real-world to observe its output and then we analyzed the robustness and connectivity per different type of graph.

 - Then we analyzed how REG topologies react when g value increases (REG-->SW-->RG(ER)).